 It is all too easy to concede capital to situations that destroy value by compromising a livable climate, stable economies, and thriving societies.
 Efforts to do better are still rare.
-Investors cannot reverse global warming or prevent planetary tipping points, but we can build the skills to navigate these new challenges and drive investment performance.
+Investors alone cannot reverse global warming or prevent planetary tipping points, but we can build the skills to navigate these new challenges and drive investment performance.

 Fortunately, there are straightforward efforts that we can demand from all investors (after all, these are systemic risks, relevant to all stakeholders): to meet ambiguity with creativity, to be humble and flexible, and to be confident enough to act on the understanding that business-as-usual is no longer sustainable.